 We don't have to tell you that during a Houston summer, the heat and humidity come at you at full force.
-Staying cool with the kids is top priority these days, and while the area has plenty of splash pads and pools, sometimes it's nice to just be out of the sun.
-And enjoying someone else's air conditioning.
+Staying cool during a heat wave with the kids is top priority these days, and while the area has plenty of splash pads and pools, sometimes it's nice to beat the heat while enjoying someone else's air conditioning.
 Even though we love them, we know it can get expensive at indoor playgrounds and gyms, so we've included an entire section of free indoor fun ideas to help you beat the heat without breaking the bank.
 And if you don't mind dishing out some dollars for fun indoor experiences, the second half of this list includes our favorite paid entry Houston-area venues where you can beat the heat this summer.

-2. Head to Barnes and Noble Storytime on Thursdays and Saturdays for some indoor reading and activities.
+2. Head to Barnes and Noble Storytime for some indoor reading and activities.

 4. Visit one of Houston's FREE indoor play spaces at local churches and gyms.